-FourFourTwo is proud to announce the arrival of a new member of the family: The Football Weekly, a free cross-platform digital publication.
+FourFourTwo is proud to announce the arrival of The Football Weekly, a free cross-platform digital publication.

 The app, which works on all Apple and Android devices, updates ahead of each weekend's fixtures to bring football fans content on their mobiles.
 With entirely separate content from the monthly magazine (also now available in a bespoke-for-iPad version), the Weekly brings interviews, analysis, reaction and previews.

-There's also a round-up of the best quotes and things we've learned this week, while Back of the Net reports on the Dutch's thrilling and memorable semi-final exit.
+There's also a round-up of the best quotes this week, while Back of the Net reports on Luke Shaw's attempts to impress Louis van Gaal.

-And if that's not enough to make you part with your zero pence, there's match previews for the World Cup final and third-place play-off, plus the week's finest photos and a round-up of the 'other' football news you may have missed.
+And if that's not enough to make you part with your zero pence, there's match previews for all 10 of the weekend's Premier League games, the week's finest photos and a round-up of the 'other' football news you may have missed.

 The FourFourTwo Football Weekly is downloadable for free at Google Play and the App Store and updates every Thursday.